mdinger/rules/README.md

 # rules

+Note: if you just want a good implementation of a regex, use [regex](https://crates.io/crates/regex).
+This is an experimental library which currently would likely be entirely inadequate for your purposes.
+Hopefully it will be a good library someday.

 This is an implementation of
 [Perl 6 rules](http://en.wikipedia.org/wiki/Perl_6_rules) for Rust.
 Perl 6
 was supposed to break anything while ignoring backwards compatibility.
 Thus, the